 As I walk away, I look around.

 The air is cold and dry.
 The sun is shining, and it is brighter because of the snow and still air.
 The sky is filled with billowy clouds with light blue-sky peeking through.
 The sidewalk is clear since the sun had melted away the snow, but there are piles of it at the edge of roads.
-Ice spears hang from the roof of the airport where the snow has melted and then froze again as it formed.
+Ice spears hang from the roof of the airport, where the snow has melted and then froze again as it formed.
 My breath hangs in the air when I speak or even breath.

 I am excited and a little afraid of the amount of time I will have for my own thoughts.
 I like to write, but never feel that it is worth anything.
 Mostly it is for me, thoughts, and feelings that I don’t want to share with anyone.
 Like a diary, but deep, not just a replay of the events in my life.